 The SHAKEN specifications were not specific that an OCN should be used for the SPC.
 The protocol structures defined for the SPC naturally allow for extensibility.

-Currently, the STI-GA has established a policy that along with an OCN, an SP must have have direct access to telephone numbers from the North American Number Plan Administrator (NANPA) and National Pooling Administrator (NPA) and have a current Form 499A on file with the FCC in order to setup an account with the STI-PA and request an SPC token in order to acquire STI Certificates [STI-GA-SPC-Policy].
-It is anticipated that policy will change to further support additional types of VOIP providers.
+Originally, the STI-GA had established a policy that along with an OCN, an SP must have have direct access to telephone numbers from the North American Number Plan Administrator (NANPA) and National Pooling Administrator (NPA) and have a current Form 499A on file with the FCC in order to setup an account with the STI-PA and request an SPC token in order to acquire STI Certificates [STI-GA-SPC-Policy].
+The policy was changed to further support additional types of VOIP providers.
 This proposal to expand the information used to populate the SPC namespace beyond a single OCN would also require approval from the STI-GA.

 Entity Identifier